minio/docs/source/operations/network-encryption.rst

    For certificates signed by an internal, private, or other non-global Certificate Authority, use the same CA that signed the cert.
    A non-global CA must include the full chain of trust from the intermediate certificate to the root.

-   For certificates signed by an internal, private, or other non-global Certificate Authority, use the same CA that signed the cert.
-   A non-global CA must include the full chain of trust from the intermediate certificate to the root.

    If the provided file is not an X.509 certificate, MinIO ignores it and may return errors for validating certificates signed by that CA.

 .. cond:: k8s